grafana/grafana/docs/sources/administration/data-source-management/teamlbac/_index.md

 1. Using the same dashboard across multiple teams.
    LBAC for data sources lets Grafana Teams use the same dashboard with different access control rules.

-To set up LBAC for data sources for a Loki data source, refer to [Configure LBAC for datasources](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/data-source-management/teamlbac/configure-teamlbac-for-loki/).
+To set up LBAC for data sources for a Loki data source, refer to [Configure LBAC for data sources](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/data-source-management/teamlbac/configure-teamlbac-for-loki/).

 ## Limitations